bwindsor/china-orienteering-tour-website/_i18n/en/info.md

 * **Wildlife** You might see the odd snake in the forest.
 Try not to step on it!

 ## Internet Access and communication
 Many common services such as Google, Gmail, Facebook, Instagram and Snapchat are blocked in China.
-Other services can become blocked at unblocked at any time.
+Other services can become blocked and unblocked at any time.
 WhatsApp sometimes works and sometimes doesn't. **WeChat** is the Chinese version of WhatsApp, and this will be reliable for communication.
 There will likely be a massive WeChat group where people from the trip post photos and messages, so if you want to be included in that then you should install WeChat before we go.

 Remember that calls, text, and data will be quite expensive whilst in China.
 Using WeChat or WhatsApp over the WiFi in the accommodation will be the best way to communicate.

 There are various VPN apps which you can download to your phone which allow access to blocked services.
 They are not especially reliable, but you can experiment with them as you like.

-Hopefully I'll be able to post some short news articles/photos on the website during the trip (unless that is also blocked).
+Hopefully I'll be able to post some short news articles/photos on this website during the trip (unless that is also blocked).

-## Meeting at Heathrow
-Make sure you have mine and Zuzka's phone numbers in your phones.

 ## Passports
 It is vital that passports remain safe throughout the trip, if it is lost then you will need to go to the British embassy and it will take around two weeks before you are allowed to return to the UK.
 Passports are also needed for buying transport tickets and checking into accommodation.
 I am willing to collect passports and keep hold of them during the trip, but I leave this to you as to whether you would like to keep it yourself or give it to me.